Muhammed-Burhan/HR_Management/README.md

 -   Created the end points for warehouse.
 -   Added Exception Handling and fixed some errors.
 -   SetUp required relationships between the tables.
+-   Finished the need endpoints for branch model.

 ## Contact